seanwhs/Plans/Technical-Stack/My-Tech-Stack.md

 ## 📱 React Native (Latest): The Mobile Experience

 For the mobile app I use the **latest React Native** (with Expo).
-The same Zod contracts, Zustand stores, and Sanity / Neon data layers are shared via a monorepo (pnpm workspaces or Turborepo).
+The same Zod contracts, Zustand stores, and Sanity / Neon / Appwrite data layers are shared via a monorepo (pnpm workspaces or Turborepo).
 This enables true code reuse:

 - **UI Components:** React Native for Web where it makes sense, with platform-specific implementations when needed.
 - **Animations:** GSAP on web, **React Native Reanimated** on mobile, both driven by the same state.
 - **Navigation:** Expo Router keeps the mental model consistent with Next.js.

-Clerk’s Expo SDK and the shared stores keep the mobile experience in lock-step with the rest of the system.
+Clerk’s Expo SDK, the shared stores, and Appwrite’s React Native client keep the mobile experience in lock-step with the rest of the system.

 ---